| | | | | |

 Instructions

-Side Note: You can also cook this corn in your grill pan over medium-high heat for about 12-14 minutes, making sure to turn to evenly cook all sides.
+• Place the corn on the hot grill and cook until lightly charred on all sides, about 10-12 minutes.
+Side Note: You can also cook this corn in your grill pan over medium-high heat for about 12-14 minutes, turning it to cook all sides.

-• Combine the minced garlic and butter together in a small bowl.
-Melt butter in the microwave for 10 - 15 seconds, or until melted.
-Brush garlic butter over each piece of corn then sprinkle them with Parmesan cheese and fresh parsley.
+• Brush garlic butter over each piece of corn, then sprinkle them with Parmesan cheese and fresh parsley.
 Season with sea salt and freshly cracked pepper, to taste.

 • Serve immediately.
 Enjoy.